Sign In / Sign Out

-Yes, but in Century Hall (and in the residential hall under construction) males and females do not share a room or bathroom, just common hall space.
-In South Desert Village, each house is designated as male or female.
+Yes, but in Lantana Hall, males and females do not share a room or bathroom, just common hall space.
 The university offers gender-inclusive housing accommodations for interested students.
 More information about this option can be found online.

 Is alcohol allowed in the Barrett Residential College for those that are 21?

 Alcohol is not permitted on any of the ASU campuses or in any of the residential communities, including Barrett.